Updated April 6, 2018

 Next, we island hopped and landed finally in fabulous Key West and stayed at the uber fabulous Waldorf Astoria Casa Marina.
 This is a splurge for us, as we try to keep hotels reasonable and modest so that we can afford more travel.
 We enjoyed the Hemingway House and Mallory Square in town, plus the Southern Most Point of the U.S. marker.
 I also had professional photos taken of my family while there, which is something we often do when we travel in lieu of souvenirs.
 I’m sure my children will spend plenty of time in therapy for that later on, but I feel comfortable with our decision.

 I could write for days on side-trips to Disney travel, including San Diego, Orange County Beaches and Los Angeles for Disneyland.
-If you’d like more info on the Florida Keys, feel free to email me at email@example.com.
-And, now, back to our regularly scheduled program: Disney World.
+But, now we will return to our regularly scheduled program: Disney World.

 I’ve spent weeks on Disneyland trips, so I remain committed to the feeling that you get what you put into your planning.
 As with DLR, a WDW visit requires work and it pays off at the parks.